threedi/Obstacle-Sampler-Aggregator/README.md

 * Sampled obstacles
 * Aggregated obstacles

-This output can be used to check the output of the tool.
+The output can be used to validate the output of the tool.

 ## Usage
 ```